rtous/edcav/mysql/README.md

 MySQL is a [relational database management system (RDBMS)](https://en.wikipedia.org/wiki/Relational_database#RDBMS), a software that enables users manage [relational databases](https://en.wikipedia.org/wiki/Relational_database#RDBMS) and query them with the [SQL](https://en.wikipedia.org/wiki/SQL) language.
 A relational database is organized into relations (tables), tuples (rows) and attributes (columns).

-## 2. Environment settings
+## 2. Required setup

+The setup required to be able to perform the diferent exercises are:

+1. MySQL server installed
+2. MySQL Workbench installed
+3. A database already created

-In order to work with the lab's PCs (the default option) you should:
+On the lab's PCs all these requirements are already satisfied.
+To work on the lab's PCs you should:

 - Boot the PC with the Linux image (preferable) or Windows
 - Log in with the user/password that you use for Atenea (or, in case it does not work, with (invitado, invitado) on Linux or (A2S105-??\invitado, without password) on Windows)

+The following sections assume that you are working on the lab's PC's.
 If you prefer to work with your laptop let's take a look to ANNEX 1.

 ## 3. Connecting to a MySQL server

-## 3.1	Accessing the EDCAV's MySQL server (from the lab's PCs)
+## 3.1	Accessing the DRCAV's MySQL server (from the lab's PCs)

+(NOTE: If you're working on your laptop skip this section and follow the instructions from ANNEX 1 and jumpt to section 4)

 At edcav.upc.es we have installed an MySQL Community Server that you can use in this lab session.
-In order to interact with the server execute the MySQL Workbench application: (Linux) Click the launcher (top-left corner of the screen) and select ‘workbench’.
+In order to interact with the server, execute the MySQL Workbench application: (Linux) Click the launcher (top-left corner of the screen) and select ‘workbench’.
 (Windows) Start menu, MySQL folder.

 Click the "New Connection" option and specify the connection parameters.
 We have created 15 databases named edcav1, edcav2, etc. and 15 users named edcav1, edcav2, etc. with privileges over the respective DBs and password ‘edcav’ for all of them.
 Ask to the professor wich DB you should use.
 Then specify the proper parameters, e.g.: